 Less affected by the northeast monsoon, Mũi Né has been relatively dry and hot throughout the year.
 For this reason, you can travel to Mui Ne at any time of the year.
 However, you should also know some weather rules which are:

-- From January to June is the most ideal time to travel to Mũi Né.
+- January to June is the most ideal time to travel to Mũi Né.
 During this time, the waters are clear and clean.
 However, April and May are the hottest times of the year.
 The sun is relatively strong, so you need to prepare a hat and sunscreen to avoid sunstroke.

 - The rainy season takes place from July to October, but usually, it rains only one or two hours a day.
-The seawater does not clear, alluvial color due to the red sand flooding, affecting participation in water activities and taking photos.
+The seawater does not clear, alluvial colour due to the red sand flooding, affecting participation in water activities and taking photos.

 - Between the months of November and March, Mũi Né effects by the strong, but it’s the ideal time for kitesurfing and surfing.